-Now that you’re ready to order your favorite cut of meat, let’s explore some of the best steak frites that Paris has to offer!
+Now you’re ready to order your favorite cut of meat, there’s nothing holding you back from trying this dish on your next trip.
+Let’s explore where you can get the best steak frites in Paris!

 Le Relais de l’Entrecôte